 Commuting Times are More Bearable than Bigger Cities

 Kochi is surely a bigger city than Rochester, but in Indian terms; Kochi is a smaller city than say Bangalore, Chennai, Mumbai or Delhi.
-Though road conditions are not as good in most areas as Rochester, the overall commute times from one side of the city to the other is much more bearable than in bigger cities like Chennai or Bangalore (which I have experienced).
+In both cities the overall commute times from one side of the city to the other is much more bearable than in bigger cities like Chennai or Bangalore (which I have experienced).
 Rochester, also known as the 20-minute city- has such a reputation because it’s easy to drive between most points – East side to West side or suburbs to city center- within twenty minutes.

 Youngsters Prefer to Go Away on the Weekends

 New York City is to Rochester as Bangalore is to Kochi.
 Kochi is very much a family-oriented small city like Rochester so there doesn’t seem to be a lot to do on weekends unless you really know the city very well.
 Bangalore, on the other hand publishes weekend guides and hotel staff are knowledgeable about local happenings in art, culture, music, local events and more.
 Though I am still learning about Kochi, and from experience do think Rochester has more easily accessible family activities and stuff for youngsters to do (this is mostly because the main culture of Kochi originates from being invited to family functions like weddings, naming ceremonies, baptisms, birthdays, etc.), I would agree that in both Rochester and Kochi, [younger] people prefer to go to bigger cities to experience the crowds, excitement, busy bodies roaming around, endless choice of food and entertainment and the experience of a place that seems to be more lively throughout more hours of the day and night.

 Hard to Break Into a Social Circle / Make Friends